mdaffin/disconnected.systems/site/blog/archlinux-installer/index.md

 hostname="${1:?"Missing hostname"}"
 ```

-*There are many other useful things you can do with [bash's parameter
+_There are many other useful things you can do with [bash's parameter
 substitution], which are worth looking up if you want to write bash scripts to
-automate things.*
+automate things._

-But I always forget the order of these arguments, so I prefer to be prompted
+But I always forget the order of these arguments and being prompted stops the
-for input.
+need to look it up every time.
 You can do this with the `read` builtin.

 ```bash
 echo -n "Hostname: "